 As the wind blows outside, the right colour scheme can give your kitchen either a warm, summer feel, or embrace the cold and transform it into a cosy winter wonderland.

-Sunny colours such as white, cream and bright yellow can help your cupboards to provide a great contrast against the dark winter days outside.
+Sunny colours such as white, cream and bright blue can help your cupboards to provide a great contrast against the dark winter days outside.
 Green, although not usually used for kitchen doors, can really brighten up your kitchen.

 Alternatively, warmer colours provide the perfect backdrop to a chilly winter evening.
 Browns, taupes, sage and darker ivories are all ideal.
 Dark oak, Walnut and other dark shades of woodgrain also help with achieving that Christmassy feeling, especially when complemented with the right lighting.
 Which brings us to point number two.

-2. Light it Up
+2. Light it up

 Some subtle lighting can really help to bring a kitchen to life.
 An Aga oven’s lit stove will do wonders but aren’t exactly cheap, especially during the already costly Christmas period.
 Lighting however, doesn't have to be expensive, and as it’s Christmas, why not some fairy lights?
 A draping across the kitchen doors or windowsills not only provides some light but helps to spread Christmas cheer and add a warm glow to the room.